dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 ### Notifications

-Set up job notifications to inform you via email or a selected Slack channel when a job run succeeds, fails, or is cancelled, enabling you to respond quickly and proactively.
+Set up job notifications to inform you via email or a selected Slack channel when a job run succeeds, fails, or is canceled, enabling you to respond quickly and proactively.

 Refer to [job notifications](/docs/deploy/job-notifications) for more info.